Wilbert Hart: Early life

-Hart was born and raised in Philadelphia, Pennsylvania as one of eight children for Wilson and Iretha Hart.
-He went to Philadelphia public schools and attended Overbrook High School where he and his older brother William were in different vocal groups.
+Hart was born and raised in Philadelphia, Pennsylvania, as one of eight children of Wilson and Iretha Hart.
+He attended Philadelphia public schools and Overbrook High School, where he and his older brother William were in different vocal groups.

 Career

 With The Delfonics

 Wilbert and William formed the Delfonics in 1965, with William as their primary songwriter, often in collaboration with Thom Bell.
 Between 1968 and 1974, The Delfonics had a string of hit singles on Philly Groove Records that included "La-La - (Means I Love You)", "Ready Or Not Here I Come (Can't Hide From Love)", and "Didn't I (Blow Your Mind This Time)" among several others that reached the Billboard R&B and Pop charts.
 In 1971 the group won a Grammy Award for Best R&B Performance, and were featured in the first live televised performance of that ceremony.
-Also in 1971, the group was awarded a Gold Record for "Didn't I (Blow My Mind This Time)".
+Also in 1971, the group was awarded a Gold Record for "Didn't I (Blow Your Mind This Time)".

 After several years of hit singles, The Delfonics split into two groups in 1975, with Wilbert and William each leading their own units.
 The brothers were involved in a legal dispute over the use of the group name, with a judge ruling in 2007 that both could use the name while properly informing the audience of the distinction between the two groups.
 Henceforth, Wilbert's version was called Wil Hart & The Delfonics, or Wil Hart formerly of the Delfonics.